-Medical forms for taxi drivers vary by council.
+Medical forms for taxi drivers vary by the council.
 Some forms require the driver themselves to complete the information, while others must be sent to the named GP for completion.
 This can take much longer, especially if you’re registered with a busy practice, so getting this in sooner rather than later is a good idea.
-You may also be required to attend a medical examine if you have certain medical conditions.
+You may also be required to attend a medical examination if you have certain medical conditions.

 Fill out a data protection mandate

-As part of their standard checks, almost all councils will want to contact the Driving Standards Agency (DSA) to confirm that you hold a valid driving licence and that you do not have any prior driving convictions.
+As part of their standard checks, almost all councils will want to contact the Driving Standards Agency (DSA) to confirm that you hold a valid driving license and that you do not have any prior driving convictions.
 The DSA can only share this information with the council if you provide them with permission to do so.
 You can do this by completing a data protection mandate, which may be supplied as part of the application pack.

 Apply to the council

 You will need to attend an interview with a local licensing officer to obtain your taxi licence.
 You will need to take your assessment pass certificate, completed application form, DBS form, driving licence, and recent passport photograph.
 Upon completion of a successful interview, you will be required to pay the necessary fee to finalise your registration.
 The fee varies, but is typically around £100 for new drivers for the first year.